bcocherell/sequelizedBurger/README.md

 - Run `npm install` as the app makes use of several npm packages.

-- Run the `db\schema.sql` and `db\seeds.sql` files to setup the `burgers_db` schema and necessary tables in your mysql environment.
+- Run the `db\schema.sql` file to setup the `burgers_db` schema and necessary tables in your mysql environment.

-- Edit the `config\connection.js` file to point to wherever your MySQL server is, and use credentials that have read/write privileges to the new `burgers_db` schema
+- Edit the 'development' entry in `config\config.json` file to point to wherever your MySQL server is, and use credentials that have read/write privileges to the new `burgers_db` schema

 - Run `node server.js` and open a browser to `localhost:3000`

+- For seed data run `sequelize db:seed:all`

 ## Instructions